moixpo/studerpy/README.md

 This is an ongoing OFFGRID.CH project.
 Goal is to have usefull tools for the analysis and control of solar energy systems.

+Feel free to contribute to get results faster... ;-)   it's done on free time, that means I can't work much on it!

 We are specialist of offgrid energy systems and we commission Studer-Innotec Products:
 -Inverter-chargers: Xtender XTH, XTM and XTS
 -MPPT Solar chargers: VT and VS